 Some Tudor women wore wigs.
 Both Elizabeth and Mary Queen of Scots wore them.
 When Mary was beheaded her wig came off.

 In the 16th century called sumptuary laws laid down what each class could and could not wear.
-Complicated laws said that only persons of a certain rank could wear certain expensive materials such as velvet and silk.
-These laws, of course, made no difference to poor people since they could not afford 'sumptuous' materials even if they wanted to.
-They were supposed to keep the better off classes, such as nobility, gentry and rich merchants, separate.
+Complicated laws said that only people with a certain amount of wealth could wear certain expensive materials such as velvet and silk.
+These laws, of course, made no difference to poor people since they could not afford costly material anyway!
+However the laws were supposed to keep the classes separate.
 You were supposed to be able to tell which class somebody belonged to by his or her clothes.
-However the sumptuary laws proved to be unenforceable and many people simply ignored them.
+However many people simply ignored the sumptuary laws.

 The history of clothes

 In the 16th century many people died in epidemics of sweating sickness (possibly influenza).
 Many others died of smallpox.
-(Queen Elizabeth I almost died of it.
-However she was given the most advanced medical treatment for smallpox - she was wrapped in red cloth.)
+(Queen Elizabeth I almost died of it.)
 Even if you survived smallpox it could leave you disfigured with pox marks or blind.
 Syphilis was also rampant.
-Dysentery was also a killer and many women died in childbirth (usually because of infection).
+Dysentery was also a killer and many women died in childbirth.

 Tudor doctors were very expensive and they could do little about illness partly because they did not know what caused disease.
 They had little idea of how the human body worked.
 Doctors thought the body was made up of four fluids or 'humours'.
 They were blood, phlegm, choler or yellow bile and melancholy or black bile.
 In a healthy person all four humours were balanced but if you had too much of one you fell ill.

 If you had too much blood you would be bled either with leeches or by cutting a vein.
-Too much of other humours would be treated either by eating the right diet or by purging (taking medicines to cause vomiting or diarrhoea).
+Too much of other humours would be treated either by eating the right diet or by purging (taking medicines to cause vomiting).